 Part of the Directive 2014/94/EU Requirement Transport/ ode of Alternative Fuel ed in the NIR) Yes / No ANNEX I: 1.
 Legal measures Information on legal measures, which may consist of legislative, regulatory or administrative measures to support the build-up of alternative fuels infrastructure, such as building permits, parking lot permits, certification of the environmental performance of businesses and fuel stations concessions. rborne (inland) / r, CNG, LNG, H2 Υ ANNEX I: 2.
-Policy measures supporting the implementation of the national policy framework consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels N ANNEX I: 3.
+Policy measures supporting the implementation of the national policy framework Information on those measures shall include the following elements: • direct incentives for the purchase of means of transport using alternative fuels or for building the infrastructure, • availability of tax incentives to promote means of transport using alternative fuels and the relevant infrastructure, • use of public procurement in support of alternative fuels, including joint procurement, • demand-side non-financial incentives, for example preferential access to restricted areas, parking policy and dedicated lanes, • technical and administrative procedures and legislation with regard to the authorisation of alternative fuels supply, in order to facilitate the authorisation process.
+Road, waterborne (inland) / Electricity, CNG, LNG, H2 Air Biofuels consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels N ANNEX I: 3.
 Deployment and manufacturing support Annual public budget allocated for alternative fuels infrastructure deployment, broken down by alternative fuel and by transport mode (road, rail, water and air).
-Road / Electricity, LNG, H. Annual public budget allocated to support manufacturing plants for alternative fuels technologies, broken down by alternative fuel and by transport mode.
+Road / Electricity, LNG, H2 Υ Annual public budget allocated to support manufacturing plants for alternative fuels technologies, broken down by alternative fuel and by transport mode.
 N Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures.
 N ANNEX I: 4.
 Research, technological development and demonstration Annual public budget allocated to support alternative fuels RTD&D, broken down by fuel and by transport mode.
 Road / Ele ctricity, LNG, H2 Υ ANNEX I: 5.
 Targets and objectives Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 Υ Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) erborne (inland) / ENG, LNG, H2, LPG Υ Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes Υ Information on the methodology applied to take account of the charging efficiency of high power recharging points All Electricity N ANNEX I:6 Alternative fuels infrastructure developments Changes in supply (additional infrastructure capacity) and demand (capacity actually used) All All Υ